-Responding to information we receive through complaints about legal practitioners, or from practitioners directly, are core activities that our staff perform on a daily basis.
+Responding to information we receive through complaints about lawyers, or from lawyers directly are core activities.
 In resourcing these immediate issues, we prioritise issues of high risk while looking for ways to streamline our response to lower risks of harm.